teiid/teiid.io/content/about/faq.md

 **How do I get started with Teiid?**

-Follow the [Quick Start Example](https://docs.jboss.org/author/display/teiidexamples/Home) and you should be able to issue joins across two JDBC data sources without any custom code.
+Follow the [WildFly Quickstart Example](https://github.com/teiid/teiid-wildfly-quickstarts) and you should be able to issue joins across two JDBC data sources without any custom code.

 **What are the key features of Teiid?**